-Security Assertion Markup Language (SAML) is an open standard that is used to securely exchange authentication and authorization data between an organization-specific identity provider and a service provider (in this case, Portal for ArcGIS).
+Security Assertion Markup Language (SAML) is an open standard that is used to securely exchange authentication and authorization data between an organization-specific identity provider and a service provider (in this case, your ArcGIS Enterprise organization).
 This approach is known as SAML Web Single Sign On.

-The portal is compliant with SAML 2.0 and integrates with identity providers that support SAML 2 Web Single Sign On.
-The advantage of setting up SAML is that you do not need to create additional logins for users to access your ArcGIS Enterprise portal; instead, they use the login that is already set up in an identity store.
+The organization is compliant with SAML 2.0 and integrates with identity providers that support SAML 2 Web Single Sign On.
+The advantage of setting up SAML is that you do not need to create additional logins for users to access your organization; instead, they use the login that is already set up in an identity store.
 This process is described throughout the documentation as setting up organization-specific logins.

-Optionally, you can provide metadata to the portal about the enterprise groups in your identity store.
-This allows you to create groups in the portal that use the existing enterprise groups in your identity store.
+Optionally, you can provide metadata to the portal about the SAML groups in your identity store.
+This allows you to create groups in the portal that use the existing SAML groups in your identity store.

-When members sign in to the portal, access to content, items, and data is controlled by the membership rules defined in the enterprise group.
-If you do not provide the necessary enterprise group metadata, you can still create groups.
+When members sign in to the portal, access to content, items, and data is controlled by the membership rules defined in the SAML group.
+If you do not provide the necessary SAML group metadata, you can still create groups.
 However, membership rules are controlled by the ArcGIS Enterprise portal, not the identity store.

 Match ArcGIS Online user names in the ArcGIS Enterprise portal